jwds1978/jwds1978.github.io/_posts/2017-04-24-hilariously-terrible-stock-photos-miss-the-mark-portraying-real-troops.md

     This &quot;American soldier&quot;, certainly, shows a lot of enthusiasm for his service.&nbsp; However, it's easy to see without looking too hard &#8212;
-    don't look too hard &#8212; that it's all a bit over the top.&nbsp; We see bags on top of bags on top of bags&hellip;&nbsp; My personal favourite, is the fanny pack.&nbsp; Are those ski goggles?&nbsp; And, why's he unshaven?&nbsp; This one came close to the mark, but then it took a few leaps over the line.&nbsp; All that he's really missing, is a cape blowing in the wind behind him.
+    don't look too hard &#8212; that it's all a bit over the top.&nbsp; We see bags on top of bags on top of bags&hellip;&nbsp; My personal favourite, is the fanny pack.&nbsp; Are those ski goggles?&nbsp; And, why's he unshaven?&nbsp; This one came close to the mark, but then it took a few leaps over the line.&nbsp; All that he's really missing, is a cape blowing in the wind behind him.<br />
+    &nbsp;
   </li>
   <li>
     <span style="font-weight: bolder;">They're Bad and They Know It</span><br />